 Institutional Packaging Procedures

 Pell Grant is automatically packaged by BANNER when need analysis is electronically received.
 A copy of the ISIR is printed and forwarded to the Director for packaging.
 The Director puts the entire package together: Pell Grant, campus-based funds, institutional funds and loans.
 When awarding institutional need-based aid, all factors (need, state of legal residence, academic status, enrollment status) are considered except for athletic participation.
+Only full-time undergraduate students that have not already received their first bachelors degree are eligible to be considered for institutional scholarships and/or grants.
 The combination of any Centenary institutional and endowed scholarships are designated to help offset the cost of tuition and will never exceed that amount.
 Federal Direct Student Loans are automatically awarded to all eligible students.
 Work/Study is awarded to those who indicate that they are interested, as funds permit.
 Parent Loans are only awarded to students who have previously used this program or have initiated the PLUS pre-approval process.
 Centenary scholarships and grants are reserved for full-time students only.

 Determination of Total Funds to be Awarded

 The Director determines the total aid to be awarded during an academic year.
 The Department of Education sends the FAO information detailing annual fund allocations through the Federal Authorization Letter with the Official Notice of Funding.
 Determining the total funds available includes an evaluation and projection of available funds and administrative expense.
 Careful projections are made to enable the FAO staff to offer fair and equitable packages to students.
 A determination is made based on prior year history, and an increase of projected funds to account for attrition.